 The projections are based on government-collected readmission and mortality rates from 2008 to 2011 and may not be as precise as forecasts made by the companies themselves, Skolnick said.

-Quality scores may also endanger profit forecasts at Vanguard Health Systems Inc. (VHS), she said.
-The rates were lowest, and the potential penalties less severe, at the biggest U.S. chain, Nashville, Tennessee-based HCA Holdings Inc. (HCA), as well as for Dallas-based Tenet Healthcare Corp.
-(THC), the No. 3 chain, according to CRT’s analysis.
+Quality scores may also endanger profit forecasts at Vanguard Health Systems Inc. (VHS:US), she said.
+The rates were lowest, and the potential penalties less severe, at the biggest U.S. chain, Nashville, Tennessee-based HCA Holdings Inc. (HCA:US), as well as for Dallas-based Tenet Healthcare Corp.
+(THC:US), the No. 3 chain, according to CRT’s analysis.

 Community Health expects reimbursement cuts to be smaller, about $5 million to $7 million, said Tomi Galin, a spokeswoman for the Franklin, Tennessee-based chain.
 The company also projects some increased payments from Medicare as it meets other quality incentives, she said in an e-mail.